isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-change-a-lawn-mower-spark-plug/index.md

 layout: post
 ---

-For many homeowners, the annual ritual of getting the lawn [mower](https://pestpolicy.com/lawn-mower-maintenance/) ready for spring can be fraught with uncertainty.
+For many homeowners, the annual ritual of getting the lawn [mower](https://pestpolicy.com/lawn-mower-maintenance/)ready for spring can be fraught with uncertainty.
 Will it start?
 Will it run smoothly?
 One of the most common culprits behind a sputtering engine, difficult starts, or a complete refusal to fire up is a small, unassuming component: the spark plug.

 This tiny part plays a monumental role in your mower's operation, igniting the fuel-air mixture that powers the engine.

-Fortunately, changing a [lawn](https://pestpolicy.com/best-riding-lawn-mower-for-2-acres/) mower spark plug is one of the easiest and most impactful DIY maintenance tasks you can perform.
+Fortunately, changing a [lawn](https://pestpolicy.com/best-riding-lawn-mower-for-2-acres/)mower spark plug is one of the easiest and most impactful DIY maintenance tasks you can perform.
 It requires minimal tools, takes very little time, and can dramatically improve your mower's performance, fuel efficiency, and ease of starting.

 Neglecting this simple replacement can lead to frustrating delays, incomplete cuts, and unnecessary wear and tear on your engine.